Impact of the so-called Credit Card Competition Act

-What’s the issue?
+What’s the core issue?
+Durbin Amendment 101

 Every time you use your debit card, the Durbin Amendment comes into play.

 In 2010, Congress passed the Durbin Amendment as part of the Dodd–Frank Wall Street Reform and Consumer Protection Act.
 It contains provisions intended to limit the amount of interchange revenue banks can receive on debit card transactions.
 These interchange fees are most banks’ largest source of non-interest, non-fee income and is the revenue stream offsetting the cost of offering a checking account.

-How does this affect consumers?
+How does the Durbin Amendment affect consumers?

-Prior to the Durbin amendment, banks selected the routing network that best served and protected consumers.
-They opted for debit networks that were not only reliable and secure but offered the best consumer benefits.
-Unfortunately, because the Durbin Amendment allows merchants to choose the routing network, many merchants opt for the lowest-cost network, which may not be the most secure.
+After 2010, the availability of free checking and debit card rewards dramatically declined as banks were forced to adjust to lost interchange revenue.
+And on the routing, many merchants opted for a lowest-cost network, which may not be the most secure.
 Some low-cost networks do not support basic fraud detection features like text messaging to notify consumers of debit transactions, nor do they always provide bankers the same ability to reverse fraudulent transactions.